tikv/minitrace-rust/README.md

 A common pattern to trace synchronous code:

 - Create a root `Scope` and a `Collector` via `Scope::root()`, then attach the `Scope` to the current thread.
-- Add `Span::start()`s somewhere, e.g. at the beginning of a code scope, at the beginning of a function, to record spans.
+- Add `Span::enter()`s somewhere, e.g. at the beginning of a code scope, at the beginning of a function, to record spans.
 - Make sure the root `Scope` and all guards are dropped, then call `Collector`'s `collect` to get all `Span`s.